WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 Each of these process types is supported by a dedicated subclass.
 The Base class still provides a lot of functionality common between all three types.

-Like the RobotBase object, the EndeffectorTool is built using a URDF file.
+Like the :class:`RobotBase` object, the :class:`EndeffectorTool` is built using a URDF file.
 This makes it easy to encapsulate the geometric description as well as the kinematic description in a single file.
 Especially important is the tool center point (TCP) frame where all processes take place.
 If not specifically provided during initialization, the last frame in the URDF file is assumed to be the tool center point frame.